allenfrostline/Parallel-Job-AI/chat.md

 Let me know if you have questions about the ss.py file.
 I wanted to see how far I can get with this inventory model, because I know the optimal policy, so it is easy to provide the RA (reinforcement algo) with a hint on what a good policy should be.

+---

+July 07, Yang

+Hi.
+I've read context about s,S policy and the EOQ problem, and yes I agree it's a good starting point.
+As for the stochastic demand issue, I lowered the learning rate you set (according to my experience in using supervised learning algorithms), and extend the number of episodes.
+The results seemed quite better.